grouvig/timecamp-api/README.md

 TimeCamp API
 ====================
+**This is the old API replaced by https://developer.timecamp.com/docs/timecamp-api.**

 This is a REST-style API.
 [TimeCamp](https://www.timecamp.com) API lets you do some basic things with tasks.
 You can contact us at [support@timecamp.com](mailto:support@timecamp.com).
 We are very open to new ideas and requests regarding API.